 Discussion:

+My thinking - discussion should focus on the effect of incubation temperature on larval survival and growth and how this relates to natural populations and hatchery raised populations.
+The hatchery connection of too warm of water is potentially the most valuable contribution of this study.

-The survival and performance of larvae were negatively influenced by creased embryo incubation temperatures that were warmer than current natural winter water temperatures in these lakes for sampled cisco in lakes Superior and Ontario.
+Survival, growth rates, and critical thermal limits of cisco larvae from lakes Superior and Ontario were all influenced by embryo incubation temperatures that were warmer than current natural winter water temperatures in these lakes.
 First, we found a negative relationship between larval survival and embryo incubation temperature.
 Second, warmer embryo incubation temperatures increased larval growth rates.
 Third, critical thermal limits decreased with warming incubation temperatures.
-Lastly, the magnitude of change across incubation temperature treatments was greater in cisco from Lake Superior than Lake Ontario for all traits examined.
+Lastly, the magnitude of change across incubation temperature treatments was greater in cisco from the historically colder Lake Superior than Lake Ontario for all traits examined.
 These results suggest increased risk to Laurentian Great Lakes ciscoe populations in response to projected climatic warming (CITES).

 Our hypothesis that larval survival would be highest at the coldest incubation temperature, which mimicked the natural lake environment, was supported.
 Between the two lakes, Lake Superior cisco had a sharper decline in larval survival from 2.0 to 4.4°C as compared to Lake Ontario cisco.
 Though both populations are cold adapted, this suggests Lake Superior cisco were more cold-water adapted than those from Lake Ontario.
 Spawning cisco from Lake Superior were collected at an open lake location, whereas spawning cisco from Lake Ontario cisco were collected in a shallow, protected bay.
 Water temperatures in shallower protected habitats increase more rapidly after ice-out and have higher maximum spring and summer temperatures (i.e., Lake Ontario sampling location) compared to deeper, open-water locations (i.e., Lake Superior sampling location) because the heat capacity of water is positively related to depth and there is less mixing of water in protected bays (Assel et al., 2003; Gan and Liu, 2020; Verburg and Antenucci, 2010).
-Spring water temperatures and warming rate can regulate nursery habitat conditions for larvae of autumn-spawning coregonines, and play a critical role in prey availability, growth, and survival (Lucke et al., 2020; Myers et al., 2014).
+Spring warming rate can regulate nursery habitat conditions for larvae of autumn-spawning coregonines, and play a critical role in prey availability, growth, and survival (Lucke et al., 2020; Myers et al., 2014).

+Higher winter temperatures induce earlier coregonine embryo hatching and cause larvae to have smaller lengths-at-hatch and larger yolk-sac volumes (Karjalainen et al., 2015; Stewart et al., 2021).
 The transition from endogenous to exogenous feeding is a critical life-stage thought to influence larval fish survival after hatching (Cushing, 1990; Hjort, 1914).
-Higher winter temperatures induce earlier coregonine embryo hatching and cause larvae to have smaller lengths-at-hatch and larger yolk-sac volumes (Karjalainen et al., 2015; Stewart et al., 2021).
 In wild populations, earlier hatching may increase the mismatch between the onset of spring plankton blooms and larval prey, increasing the risk for starvation and higher larval mortality (Cushing, 1990; Myers et al., 2014).
 However, larvae hatching with larger yolk sacs may allow more time to transition to exogenous feeding (Hjort, 1914; Lucke et al., 2020; Miller et al., 1988), but at a cost to swimming efficiency and predator avoidance (Darowski et al., 1988; Myers et al., 2014).
 Our experiment provided cisco larvae a predator-free environment with ad libitum food immediately after hatching, yet we still observed sharp declines in larval survival for those incubated at increased temperatures.
-An additional or alternative hypothesis for a survival bottleneck under climate change scenarios, suggested by our results, is that larval cisco may not be as limited by prey availability but instead by their physiological condition induced from downstream effects of warmer embryo incubations.
+An additional or alternative hypothesis for a survival bottleneck under climate change scenarios, suggested by our results, is that larval cisco survival may not be as limited by prey availability but instead by their physiological condition induced from downstream effects of warmer embryo incubations.